toot-toot-modules/toot-toot-modules/README.md

 ## NG Harmonizer
 Author: Nicholas Gilbert <gnick@pdx.edu>

 Takes in a wave input, calculates the frequency, and provides outputs for sine waves at ratio frequencies that map to half, whole, etc steps above and below the input frequency.
+The four harmonies can be modified by either a control voltage input or directly through the four knobs.

 Provides outputs as:
 - Standard Sound Outputs, +-5V